haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

   <img src="/education/HADDOCK-Xlinks/cluster10-interface-surface.png">
 </figure>
 <br>
-In this model some cross-links are severly violated with distances > 40Å.
+In this model some cross-links are severely violated with distances > 40Å.
 But the putative interface residues are mostly forming contacts.
 </details>
 <br>
 <details style="background-color:#DAE4E7">